GustavLindberg99/WorldWar2/README.md

 - Infantry, paratrooper and marine units are out of supply when they can't trace a supply line to a friendly supply source.
 - Armor and supply units are out of supply when they can't trace a supply line to a friendly supply source if they haven't been able to do so since the last supply phase.
 - Air units are out of supply if they haven't been on a base where they were able to trace a supply line to a friendly supply source since the last supply phase.
-- Naval units are out of supply if they haven't been on a base where they were able to trace a supply line to a friendly supply source for the past three months.
+- Naval units are out of supply if they haven't been in a port where they were able to trace a supply line to a friendly supply source during the past three supply phases (they must be in the port during the supply phase, it's not enough if they move to the port during the first movement phase and move out again during the second movement phase).
 - Embarked units are in supply whenever the unit they're embarked on is in supply.

 A supply line is a line of hexes of any length from a unit to a supply source.
 Each hex in a supply line must be free from enemy units and controlled by a friendly country (though they don't have to be located in a friendly country), and may only be located in an enemy control zone if the hex contains friendly land units.